Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

+The trade-offs in the rate expression in the theorem could be addressed, for example, by setting $\theta^\nu = \|p^\nu-p\|_2^{-4/3}$.
 Then, $1/\sqrt{\theta^\nu}$ and $\theta^\nu \|p^\nu-p\|_2^2$ decay at the same rate as $\|p^\nu-p\|_2^{2/3}$.
-We conclude that the error, in the sense of the theorem, by passing from the actual problem \eqref{eqn:MinExp} to the approximating problem \eqref{eqn:approxExp} vanishes at the rate
+We conclude that the error, in the sense of the theorem, by passing from the actual problem \eqref{eqn:MinExp} to the approximating problem \eqref{eqn:approxExp} vanishes at the rate $\|p^\nu-p\|_2^{2/3}$.
 This holds under mild assumptions; $f_0, f_1, \dots, f_s$ could be nonconvex, nonsmooth, discontinuous, and extended real-valued.
 In comparison, the alternative problem \eqref{eqn:naive} may exhibit large errors in the absence of additional assumptions.